The Most Environmentally Friendly Meat: Choosing Your Options

 Veal has an even larger carbon footprint than beef because calves are even less efficient converters of feed into meat.
 In addition, veal production requires a lot of land and water.
 The main negative impact of veal production is on animal welfare, as most veal calves are raised in intensive conditions.

-Foie gras has a very large carbon footprint because ducks and geese are not very efficient converters of feed into meat.
+Foie gras has a very large carbon footprint because ducks and geese generate only a small amount of this product with a high cost.
+The cost isn’t only the normal feeding of animals.
+Making foie gras means forced overfeeding of the birds to get their livers really large.
+It’s a very controversial practice.
+Even if we ignore the ethical implications of treating animals poorly, we could still point to incredible wastefulness to create a little bit of foie gras through very wasteful force-feeding of the animals.
 In addition, foie gras production requires a lot of land and water.
 The major negative impact of foie gras production is on animal welfare, as most ducks and geese used for foie gras are force-fed.

 There are numerous variables to think about when searching for the greenest beef option.
 Ultimately, your values and interests will determine the best option.
 Chicken is a good choice if you’re trying to reduce your carbon footprint.
 To be on the safe side, though, those who care about animal rights might wish to steer clear of pig and veal.
 Seafood and lamb are good options if you care about biodiversity.
 To make a well-informed decision, it is important to complete your homework.